killercup/presentation-declarative-programming-in-rust/Readme.md

 ::: notes

-Let’s just say you need abstractions to not completely get lost
+Let’s just say you need abstractions to not get lost completely

 same as in real life

-When I ask you for directions, “take the bus to foobar station” is something I can work with;
+When I ask you for directions,
+“take bus line 5 to foobar station” is something I can probably work with;
 being told which streets to take for how many steps will surely result in me getting lost somewhere in Rome.
 At least here I can get some great coffee wherever I go.

 :::